ashokkoduru/search-engine-ir/README.md

 The precision and recall files contain three extra columns apart from the TREC format namely 'relevance', 'precision' and 'recall'
 The MAP and MRR files are a single value average over 64 queries The P@K is the value at K=5 and K=20 for each query

+* We have attached the excel files in the documentation PDF, in case they don’t open please refer to the .docx file attached.